-To date 156 Renewing Croydon Programme actions are marked as complete, 111relate to the Medium term Financial Strategy Programme.
-Please refer to the Financial Performance Report also presented at this Cabinet. - 61.7% of all actions are in progress (302 or 489). - Actions not yet underway have defined start dates across the full three years of the programme. - 4.3.9 Appendix A of this report provides an overview update against each of the programmes. - 4.3.10 Financial savings - Savings and growth targets, as identified within the MTFS project of the Croydon Renewal Plan, are £72.45m and £122.45m respectively.
-Breakdown of the savings and risk were previously provided to Cabinet in March 2021 under Appendix A. - 4.3.11 The Financial Monitoring Report for period five of the 2021/22 financial year, being presented to Cabinet within Agenda item of 18th October Cabinet details projects that are at risk of delivery.
+To date 154 Renewing Croydon Programme actions are marked as complete, 116 relate to the medium term Financial Strategy Programme.
+Please refer to the Financial Performance Report also presented at this Cabinet.

+- 80.8% of all actions are in progress (385 of 476) - Actions not yet underway have defined start dates across the full three years of the programme. - 4.2.6 Appendix A of this report provides an overview update against each of the programmes. - 4.2.7 Financial savings - Savings and growth targets, as identified within the MTFS project of the Croydon Renewal Plan, are £72.45m and £122.45m respectively.
+Breakdown of the savings and risk were previously provided to Cabinet in March 2021 under Appendix A. - 4.2.8 The Financial Monitoring Report for period six of the 2021/22 financial year, being presented to Cabinet on 15 November, details projects that are at risk of delivery.
 Table 2a of the Financial Monitoring Report provides full details of MTFS savings risks with a brief commentary of the projects that are at risk of delivery.
-To date, the total savings at risk are £1.408m this is reduction against the £2.229m figure reported as part of the P3 reporting presented to the August 2021 Cabinet meeting.
-If these savings are deemed to be definitely non-deliverable they will be factored into the monthly forecast and incorporated into the forecast outturn position. - 4.3.12 Risk This report will monitor the risk to the delivery of the CRP actions and savings and the potential impact against corporate risks and mitigation in place.
-There are currently 136 risks on the strategic risk register.
-These are cross referenced monthly against the PMO risk register monitoring the risk to delivery of projects and the impact against these strategic risks. - 4.3.13 Analysis and Benchmarking As detailed in previous reports to Cabinet, the

-FPR report will seek to provide further analysis and benchmarking into areas where Cabinet require more focus on areas within the report noted as underperforming in order to allow the necessary check and challenge.
-Cabinet are asked to review the report and identify the area/s they wish to review as part of the September FPR report which will be presented to Cabinet on 15th November.
+To date, there are potential £0.874m worth of savings (£1.408m in Month 5) that may not be achieved.
+Services are currently carrying out further work to ensure these can be delivered or otherwise mitigated.
+So far no specific mitigations have been fully identified.
+Directorates are working up proposals to bring these savings at risk back on track.
+This represents 3% of the total savings (£44.6m) that had been identified as part of the 2021/22 budget setting exercise.
+If these savings are deemed to be definitely non-deliverable they will be factored into the monthly forecast and incorporated into the forecast outturn position. - 4.2.9 Risk This report will monitor the risk to the delivery of the CRP actions and savings and the potential impact against corporate risks and mitigation in place.
+There are currently 137 risks on the strategic risk register.
+These are cross referenced monthly against the PMO risk register monitoring the risk to delivery of projects and the impact against these strategic risks. - 4.2.10 Analysis and Benchmarking As detailed in previous reports to Cabinet, the FPR report will seek to provide further analysis and benchmarking into areas where Cabinet requires more focus on areas within the report noted as underperforming in order to allow the necessary check and challenge.
+Cabinet is asked to review the report and identify the area/s they wish to review as part of the September FPR report which will be presented to Cabinet.

-5. Departmental and statutory performance reporting - These reports continue to be presented to all Departmental Leadership Team meetings with the latest review taking place on the 17 September 2021.
+5. Departmental and statutory performance reporting - These reports continue to be presented to all Departmental Leadership Team meetings with the latest review taking place on the 20 October 2021.
 This process continues on a monthly basis.
 Executive Directors / Directors are responsible for discussing the contents of departmental and statutory performance reports with the relevant Cabinet Member to ensure line of sight and accountability.